How Do Foreign Investors Buy Ski Property In Austria? | Alpine Property

-FAs a member of the EU, buying a property in Austria is relatively straightforward – although rules can vary slightly from province to province.
+For EU citizens who are foreign investors, buying a property in Austria is straightforward.
+However, rules vary slightly from province to province.

-Once you have found a property you wish to make an offer on, a Kaufanbot or buying offer is drawn up giving details of the buyers and sellers, the purchase price, and any special conditions (such as ‘subject to finance’).
-Once this has been signed by both parties the offer is legally binding.
-There is no opportunity for the gazumping and gazundering that plagues the UK market.
+Once you have found a property you wish to make an offer on, a Kaufanbot or buying offer is drawn up, giving details of the buyers and sellers, the purchase price, and any special conditions (such as ‘subject to finance’ and handover date).

-Once you have signed a Kaufanbot agreement, your agent will instruct a local notary to draft the purchase contracts.
-A notary is a state-appointed official that acts for both the buyer and the seller in the purchase process.
+Once you have signed a Kaufanbot agreement, your agent will instruct a local notary or lawyer to draft the purchase contract or ‘Kaufvertrag’.
+It is customary that the notary or lawyer acts for both the buyer and the seller in the purchase process.

 - Notary fees 2% + VAT